Intro to Electric Vehicles

 They are plugging in all over the state

-As of January 2023 there were 8,875 passenger EVs in the Vermont Department of Motor Vehicles registration database.
-This is a 35% increase over the past year.
+As of January 2024 there were 12,754 EVs in the Vermont Department of Motor Vehicles registration database.
+This is a 44% increase over the past year.
 Electric cars are also spreading across the state, and are now in 98% of Vermont communities.

-Just over half of the EVs are all-electric models powered solely by the battery.
+58% of EVs are all-electric models powered solely by the battery.
 The remaining are plug-in hybrid electric vehicles (PHEVs) which can run on both electricity and gasoline, providing greater range confidence among drivers with the flexibility to run on gasoline when needed.

 Interested?